rust-lang/rust/README.md

   - stable
   - beta
 before_script:
-  - rustup component add clippy-preview
+  - rustup component add clippy
 script:
   - cargo clippy
   # if you want the build job to fail when encountering warnings, use